AdityaKunte18/CS498/README.md

 - 1: The summary item misses the point of the paper.
 - 0: The summary item is missing.

+Due to selecting the 8/10 paper summaries, late submissions won't be accepted and will receive 0 points.

 ### Post-Lecture Panel Discussion
 To foster a deeper understanding of the papers and encourage critical thinking, lectures with paper summary will be followed by a panel discussion.
 This discussion will involve three distinct roles played by different student groups, simulating an interactive and dynamic scholarly exchange.